google/zetasql/docs/resolved_ast.md

 <p><pre><code class="lang-c++">
 <font color="brown">// This is used in CREATE TABLE statements to provide column annotations
-// such as NOT NULL and OPTIONS().
+// such as NOT NULL, type parameters, and OPTIONS().
 //
 // This class is recursive.
 It mirrors the structure of the column type
 // except that child_list might be truncated.